raphael-group/hatchet/README.md

     module load gurobi
     ```

-As a valid license needs to be available for every run, user can simply add the required command to the pipeline script used to run HATCHet, instead of executing it before every new access to a machine.

 ### Required data
 <a name="requireddata"></a>

-HATCHet requires 3 input data:
+HATCHet requires 3 input data files:
 1. One or more BAM files containing DNA sequencing reads obtained from tumor samples of a single patient.
 Every BAM file contains the sequencing reads from a sample ad needs to be indexed and sorted.
 For example, each BAM file can be easily indexed and sorted using [SAMtools](http://www.htslib.org/workflow/#mapping_to_variant).
 In addition, one can improve the quality of the data by processing the BAM files according to the [GATK Best Practices](https://software.broadinstitute.org/gatk/best-practices/).
 2. A BAM file containg DNA sequecing reads obtained from a matched-normal sample of the same patient of the considered tumor samples.
 The BAM file needs to be indexed and sorted as the tumor BAM files.
 Also, the BAM files can be processed as the tumor BAM files.
 3. A human reference genome.
 Ideally, one should consider the same human reference genome used to align the sequencing reads in the given BAM files.
 The most-used human reference genome are available at [GRC](https://www.ncbi.nlm.nih.gov/grc/human) or [UCSC](http://hgdownload.cse.ucsc.edu/downloads.html#human).
 Observe that human reference genomes use two different notations for chromosomes: either `1, 2, 3, 4, 5 ...` or `chr1, chr2, chr3, chr4, chr5 ...`.
 One needs to make sure all BAM files and reference genome share that same chromosome notation.
 When this is not the case, one needs to change the reference to guarantee consistency and needs to re-index the new reference (e.g. using [SAMtools](http://www.htslib.org/workflow/#mapping_to_variant)).
 Also, HATCHet requires that the name of each chromosome is the first word in each ID such that `>1 [ANYTHING] ... \n>2 [ANYTHING] ... \n>3 [ANYTHING] ...` or `>chr1 [ANYTHING] ... \n>chr2 [ANYTHING] ... \n>chr3 [ANYTHING]`.

 ## Usage